-When someone confesses sin in your Cell Group, it’s a good thing!
+When someone confesses sin in your Community Group, it’s a good thing!
 They are acting as “children of the light” as Ephesians 5 commands us to do, exposing their sin, and seeking help and restoration.
 James 5:16 commands us to “confess your sins to one another, that you might be healed.”
 It can be a powerful thing when someone who has been living in the shadows brings their sin to the light, but sometimes others can be left wondering what their response should be.
 As leaders, it will be up to you to set a godly precedent when this type of situation occurs.
 Don’t worry!
 The Bible gives us some clear guidelines in this area.
 Below are some thoughts of how you should respond when someone confesses sin in your group.

 Remind them of the promises of God.
 Galatians 6:2 commands us to “bear one another’s burdens and so fulfill the law of Christ.”
 When someone confesses sin, we must come around them and remind them of the promises of God, and do what we can to help them overcome the sin that they have confessed.
 A great way to start is by praying for the person.
 Ask that God might bring victory over their sin and restore them to himself and anyone else they may have wronged.
 Remind the person of the truth in 1 John 1:9 which says, “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”